Microservices Logging Best Practices: Cloud Provider, Node.js, and Nx Tools

 What is logging in microservices?

-Why do we need logging in Microservices?
+Why do we need logging in microservices?

 Software development inevitably faces bugs and unexpected failures.
 Programming often entails writing and testing code continuously to fix all flaws.
 Programmers use logging as a critical tool to comprehend the state of a system and evaluate whether functions were carried out as intended.
 Developers can quickly identify potential problem areas in code by using solid logging instead of spending a lot of time searching through the entire codebase.

+Here, we have one of the good examples to understand what Node.js is used for.
 Logging is even more crucial in the world of microservices, where modular components individually perform a limited set of tasks to control the complexity brought on by a fragmented architecture.
 Microservices have advantages over monolithic applications in terms of flexibility and scalability.
 But if any issue occurs, engineers will need to identify it across a wide range of services.

 A microservices-based program may operate several services that interact with one another.
 When one or more services stop working, things become complicated.
 Decoding the entire request path in microservices is challenging.
 Developers need to understand the whole request flow, including which services were used, how frequently they were leveraged, and in what order.